alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

     Returns a data frame holding all updates from a particular state, prior to the given timestamp.
 The "vote_differential" field is turned into a signed margin that is positive for a Biden lead.
+Also adds columns for the number of votes for Biden and Trump.
     """

     if timestamp is None: